agda/agda-categories/README.md

 ## Origins

-This library is a rewrite of [copiumpin's version](https://github.com/copumpkin/categories) of a previous library, which worked very well up to Agda 2.4.3 or so, but began bit-rotting and was completely broken by 2.6 (with various stages of 'functioning' in between).
+This library is a rewrite of [copumpin's version](https://github.com/copumpkin/categories) of a previous library, which worked very well up to Agda 2.4.3 or so, but began bit-rotting and was completely broken by 2.6 (with various stages of 'functioning' in between).
 That library itself has older origins, which are well documented in that project's own documentation.